 • Predatory Insects: Encourage populations of predatory insects like spiders or praying mantises that naturally feed on lantern flies.

 • Fungal Pathogens: Research is ongoing into fungal pathogens that specifically target lantern flies without harming other beneficial insects.
+In some cases, agencies and partner programs (including groups associated with the U.S. Fish and Wildlife Service) may also support broader ecosystem-based responses to invasive species pressures.

 Preventing Lantern Fly Infestations